 Texas Rules of the Road for Cyclists & Drivers

-Whether you primarily ride your bicycle to navigate the streets of Austin, Texas, or prefer to use an automobile, safely sharing the road between cyclists and motorists is everyone’s responsibility.
-Based on 2018 data from the National Highway Traffic Safety Administration (NHTSA), bicyclist fatalities rose by more than 6% from 2017.
+Whether you primarily ride your bicycle to navigate the streets of Austin, Texas or prefer to use an automobile, safely sharing the road between cyclists and motorists is everyone’s responsibility.
+Based on 2019 data from the National Highway Traffic Safety Administration (NHTSA), bicyclist fatalities reached 846 total across the country.
+Although this number represents a 2.9% drop from 2018, it is obviously not enough.
+Collisions between cars and bicyclists need to drop to zero before we can really say that our streets are safe for everyone.
 To do your part to prevent bicycle accidents, it helps to know not only the rules of the road but also general bicycle safety laws as well.

 Bicycle Laws Specific to Austin, Texas